strangrjrjr/ruby-project-alt-guidelines-seattle-web-030920/README.md

 * In the event of a crew or rocket shortage, the user can create new ones on the fly.
 * If your budget gets cut or you really want to see if that rocket can do a flip, astronauts can be fired, and rockets can be 'stress tested'.
 * Don't forget to check out the leaderboard for some good stats!

+#### Further Reaches

+* Rockets have a randomly generated capacity, I'd like to build out a payload feature so missions will require specific rockets.
+* Crew have roles, I'd also like rockets to require a full compliment of crew (commander, pilot, copilot, specialist).
+* Password implementation for Managers.
+* A launch feature with a calculated success percentage.

 ### Sources